Aggregator-Tech/platform/README.md

 ## Assembly
 ### As standalone  application
 $ gradlew installDist
-* For webTemplate project,  webTemplate/build/distributions  directory will contain the binaries for the application  pckages as zip and tar files.
+* For webTemplate project,  webTemplate/build/distributions  directory will contain the binaries for the application  packages as zip and tar files.
 The  executable application will also be installed under webTemplate/build/install/webTemplate directory.

 ### Using Docker
 $ gradlew distDocker